vikneshj/Simple-demo/README.md

-# Simple-demo
+# Simple example repository
-This is simple repository for training
+This is jsut an example repository for training purposes.